The mind of man plans his way, But the Lord directs his steps. Proverbs 16:9

 - If you chose a verse for the year, how did your year measure up to your verse?

 This list is not exhaustive, but it does cover a lot of ground – both the good and the bad.
 It is a good place to start before moving on to consider where you go in 2019.

 Looking back is a good first step in goal-setting.
 Use some time this week to evaluate your satisfaction with your life (see this post), and to consider the year that is quickly ending.
-To help you with this task, I’ve created a question list you can print and placed it in the Resource Library.
+To help you with this task, I’ve created a question list you can print and placed it in the Treasure Trove of Faith Freebies.
 I hope you find it helpful.

 Be looking for more to come on this goal-setting series!